fastforwardlabs/mdff06report/src/02-background.md

 A model that predicts loan repayment (or credit rating) is not only useful to the lender, it is of enormous interest to the borrower.
 But showing borrowers a credit rating number on its own is of limited use if they want to know what they need to do to improve it.
-The consumer app Credit Karma footnote:[http://creditkarma.com/] allows its users to figure this out for themselves using a brute force method similar to the new algorithm that we use in this report's prototype (see <<perturbation>>).
+The consumer app Credit Karma^[[http://creditkarma.com/](http://creditkarma.com/)] allows its users to figure this out for themselves using a brute force method similar to the new algorithm that we use in this report's prototype (see <<perturbation>>).